CPM’s 2023 Research Base

 CPM infers from this research that…

-Interleaving is useful not only for procedural problems but is also beneficial for more complex mathematical tasks.
+Interleaving is not only useful for procedural problems but also beneficial for more complex mathematical tasks.
 For example, Sana, Yan, & Kim (2017) found that students were better able to correctly categorize different types of statistics word problems when their tasks leading up to the experiment were interleaved.

 CPM infers from this research that…